 After examining the specs for the Exped Air UL, we had high hopes for this extremely lightweight pillow.
 Compared to the other pillows in this review, it was the lightest and packed to the smallest volume.
 Although this is impressive, we soon found out that it was also the most difficult to use and least comfortable of the eight pillows reviewed.
 In the end, Exped compromised too much comfort in its effort to reduce this pillow's weight and packed size.

 If you're looking for a more capable model for extended trips into the backcountry, our Top Pick for Backpacking, the Sea to Summit Aeros provides acceptable comfort at a minimal packed volume and weight.
-For beginner backpackers who balk at the $49 price tag of the Exped will appreciate the lower price of the REI Co-op Backpacker, which provides more comfort than both inflatables without weighing too much.
+For shorter trips, though, check out our Editors' Choice Award winner, the Nemo Fillo.

 RELATED REVIEW: The Best Camping Pillows of 2017